Good Times: Final seasons

 By the end of season four, Rolle had also become dissatisfied with the show's direction and decided to leave the series.
-In the two-part season finale, "Love Has a Spot On His Lung," Florida gets engaged to Carl Dixon (Moses Gunn), a man she began dating toward the end of season four.
-In the season five premiere episode, "The Evans Get Involved Part 1," it is revealed that Florida and Carl married off screen and moved to Arizona for the sake of Carl's health.
+In the two-part season finale, "Love Has a Spot On His Lung", Florida gets engaged to Carl Dixon (Moses Gunn), a man she began dating toward the end of season four.
+In the season five premiere episode, "The Evans Get Involved Part 1", it is revealed that Florida and Carl married off screen and moved to Arizona for the sake of Carl's health.
 With Amos and Rolle gone, DuBois took over as lead actor, as Willona checked in on the Evans children since they were now living alone.

-In season five, Janet Jackson joined the cast, playing Penny Gordon, an abused girl abandoned by her mother and eventually adopted by Willona.
+In season five, Janet Jackson joined the cast, playing Penny Gordon, an abused girl, abandoned by her mother, and eventually adopted by Willona.
 During that season, Johnny Brown's character of Nathan Bookman, the Evans' superintendent, became more prominent.
-At the beginning of the fifth year, Brown became a series regular and was included in the opening credits.
+At the beginning of the fifth season, Brown became a series regular and was included in the opening credits.
 Ratings began to decline.
 It was clear to the producers as well as viewers that Rolle's absence had left the series without a much-needed unifying center of attention.

 Before the taping of season six began, CBS and the show's producers decided that they had to do "something drastic" to increase viewership.
-According to then-vice president of CBS programming Steve Mills, "We had lost the essence of the show.
+According to then-vice president of CBS programming Steve Mills: "We had lost the essence of the show.
 Without parental guidance, the show slipped.
 Everything told us that: our mail, our phone calls, our research.
 We felt we had to go back to basics."

 Producers approached Rolle with an offer to appear in a guest role on the series.
 Rolle was initially hesitant, but when producers agreed to a number of her demands (including an increased salary and higher quality scripts), she agreed to return to the series on a full-time basis.
 Rolle also wanted producers to make the character of J.J. more responsible, as she felt the character was a poor role model for African-American youths.
 She also requested that producers write out the character of Carl Dixon; Rolle reportedly disliked the storyline surrounding the Carl Dixon character, as she believed Florida would not have moved on so quickly after James's death or left her children.
 Rolle also thought the writers had disregarded Florida's devout Christian beliefs by having her fall for and marry Carl, who was an atheist.